 This one is dicey because it depends on what the potential client was told by the person who did the referring (and that’s not something the salesperson can control).

 “I’m not a fan of people giving out my contact details without my OK,” says Ojala.
 “It shouldn’t be that difficult to ask the person ‘Is it OK if I give your email address to the people at this awesome CRM provider?’”

-You must be confident the recipient of any cold referral email is complicit, or you are breaching the GDPR.
+You must be confident the recipient of any cold referral email is complicit, or you are breaching GDPR data privacy laws.